MarcCharmois/app-service-linux-api-node-contact-list/README.md

-# Node.js API with Swagger that can be deployed on Azure App Service on Linux
+# Node.js API with Swagger UI that can be deployed to Azure App Service on Linux